aimms/how-to/Articles/544/544-dex-and-oauth.rst

 			scope: "openid profile";
 		}

 The authorization endpoint, token endpoint and open ID endpoint should be provided by the API that requires authentication.
-The client ID and client secret are, in this example, provided by Google's OAuth 2.0 authentication system (as shown in the printscreen above).
+The client ID and client secret are, in this example, provided by Google's OAuth 2.0 authentication system (as shown in the screenshot above).

 Now, when we open the example project either locally or as an app uploaded on our cloud, we are able to run the procedure (in the WebUI by clicking the related button).
 The underlying procedure in AIMMS is: